 Our last post was devoted to Clearing up Space on Mac.
 Such a trivial topic as this one, but, unexpectedly, the post proved to be a real hit.

-Therefore, because of numerous requests we decided to make a small follow-up.
-This time we focused on cleaning up iOS storage.
+Therefore, because of numerous requests, we decided to make a small follow-up.
+This time we focused on tips and tricks on how to free up space on iOS.

 It’s a no-brainer that with WALTR you can quickly fill up your device’s storage.
 Any movie or music could be added to your iPhone in seconds.